 In contrast to a standard marriage, a covenant marriage has additional requirements and formalities.
 The marriage license reflects the couple’s covenant election.
 Entering into a covenant marriage requires premarital counseling.
 Because there must be grounds for divorce, dissolving a covenant marriage is more complicated than with a standard no-fault divorce.
 The parties may still agree to dissolve their covenant marriage.

-No matter what the circumstances at Stewart Law Group we can assist you, whether it be a contested or uncontested divorce.
+No matter what the circumstances at Arizona Law Group we can assist you, whether it be a contested or uncontested divorce.
 Also, if you have a premarital agreement, we can also walk you through the process (ARS 25-202).

 When can I file for Divorce in Arizona?
 How long must I live in a state to file for divorce here?